 50. What is your happiest memory?

-Without self awareness it is almost impossible to make changes in the direction of your life, but no one is suggesting it’s easy.
+Without self awareness it is almost impossible to make changes in any aspect of your life, but no one is suggesting it’s easy.
 It can be very difficult to be honest, even with yourself, when answering questions of this nature.
 Try and stick with it!
-When you can develop the ability to fully understand your emotions, personality, behaviour and how you react to others, you will grow as a person, which can only have a positive impact on all areas of your life. ❤️
+When you can develop the ability to fully understand your emotions, personality, behaviour and how you react to others, you will grow as a person, which can only have a positive impact on all areas of your life.

 “To be aware of a single shortcoming within oneself is more useful than to be aware of a thousand in somebody else.”